-Prayer is not to be used as a confessional to cancel sin.
+- Prayer is not to be used as a confessional to cancel sin.
 Such an error would impede true religion.
-Sin is forgiven only as it is destroyed by Christ, - Truth and Cancellation 24 Life.
-If prayer nourishes the belief that sin is of human sin cancelled, and that man is made better merely by praying, prayer is an evil.
-He grows worse who continues in sin 27 because he fancies himself forgiven.
+Sin is forgiven - only as it is destroyed by Christ, Truth and Life.
+If prayer nourishes the belief that sin is cancelled, and that man is made better merely by praying, - 27 prayer is an evil.
+He grows worse who continues in sin because he fancies himself forgiven.